 4. Artificial intelligence (AI) and machine learning (ML).
-Python offers various packages including NumPy, SciPy, and Matplotlib that are tailored for developing AI and ML solutions.
+Python offers various packages including NumPy, SciPy, and Matplotlib that are tailored for AI software development services.
 At Apriorit, we often leverage the capabilities of this language to develop AI-based projects.
 For example, we’ve evaluated various Python tools and models for speech recognition.
-Our developers have also explored how to create smart chatbots using ready-to-use Python libraries.
+Our developers have also explored how to create advanced chatbot using Python libraries.

 5. System administration and DevOps.
 You can successfully use Python for infrastructure automation and orchestration.
 No wonder popular automation tools like Saltstack and Ansible are written in Python.
 When applied for system administration tasks, this programming language can help you:

 - Automate DevOps lifecycle management as well as your continuous integration and continuous delivery (CI/CD) pipeline

 - Automatically deploy applications from Dev to QA to Prod environments